-- Stick to a regular schedule when cleaning or replacing the filter: Depending on the total number of pets as well as the filter's efficiency, you should try to replace it after 30 to 90 days.
-Keep an eye on it every month and replace it if you notice weaker airflow or can see evidence of a clog.
+- Stick to a regular schedule when cleaning or replacing the filter: Depending on the type of filter and how many pets you have, you should try to replace it after 30 to 90 days.
+Keep an eye on it every month and replace it when a clog appears.

-- Keep ventilation clear: Pet hair collects on the air registers and grilles, preventing proper ventilation.
-Trying cleaning these using the brush attachment on your vacuum cleaner as often as needed.
-Then, call a professional for cleaning out the collected pet hair, dander and dust inside your ductwork every few years.
+- Periodically clean the return air ducts: Pet hair can accumulate on air registers and grilles, preventing proper ventilation.
+Clean these with the brush attachment on your vacuum cleaner as often as needed.
+Then, hire a professional to remove built-up pet hair, dander and dust inside your ductwork every few years.

-- Groom your pets: Regular brushing and bathing is a great strategy for reducing pet hair.
+- Bathe or brush away excess pet hair: Regular brushing and bathing reduces the hair and dander your pets generate.
 Keep the brushing outdoors and sweep the area afterward to prevent the hair from getting tracked inside.

-- Consistently vacuum and dust: Pet hair can be found in pretty much every room of a house.
+- Consistently vacuum and dust: While it affects your HVAC system, pet hair can be found all throughout your home.
 A lot of it settles on surfaces or under furniture.
 Keep up a regular cleaning routine that includes vacuuming, sweeping, dusting and laundering your pet’s bedding.

-- Don't let debris collect near the outdoor unit: Central air conditioning systems come with an outdoor unit mounted to a concrete slab somewhere along an exterior wall of the home.
-Keep the area around this unit free of debris, including pet hair, grass clippings, dead leaves and other forms of yard waste.
-This encourages normal heat transfer for more efficient operation.
+- Keep the area around the outdoor unit clear: Central HVAC systems need an outdoor unit mounted to a concrete slab just outside the home.
+Keep the area around this unit free of debris, including pet hair, grass clippings, dead leaves, and other objects.
+This helps maintain consistent heat transfer for more efficient operation.

-- Don't ignore preventive maintenance: Ideally, your local HVAC professional will inspect and maintain your air conditioning system every year, preferably in the spring.
-They can identify and fix small issues, clean key components and provide recommendations about how to keep your air conditioning running efficiently with pets.
+- Schedule regular maintenance: For best results, have a trusted HVAC technician inspect and maintain your cooling system once a year, preferably in the spring.
+They can identify and fix small issues, keep internal components clean and provide recommendations about how to keep your cooling system running efficiently with pets.

-If you want to minimize the impact your pets have on your HVAC system and indoor air quality, consider [companyname] for tailored solutions and top-notch customer service.
-We sell and service many quality indoor air quality products best suited for combating pet hair and dander, like high-efficiency air filtration, whole-house ventilation and air duct cleaning.
-We can also maintain your HVAC system for maximum performance and efficiency.
+If you want to minimize the impact your pets have on your HVAC system and indoor air quality, choose for expert advice and solutions.
+We offer a range of indoor air quality products to help keep pet hair and dander at bay, including high-end air filtration, whole-house ventilation and air duct cleaning.
+We’ll do whatever it takes to keep getting the most from your air conditioning.
 Rest assured that everything we do is backed by a one-year 100% satisfaction guarantee!
-To request indoor air quality services in North America, please contact [companyname] today.
+To request indoor air quality services in North America, please contact today.